rubenwardy/minetest_modding_book/chapters/releasing.md

 You need to specify a license for your mod.
 **Public domain is not a valid licence**, as the definition varies in different countries.

-First thing you need to note is that your code and your art need different types of protection.
+First thing you need to note is that your code and your art need different things from the license they use.
+Creative Commons licenses shouldn't be used with source code, but rather with artistic works such as images, text and meshes.

 You are allowed any license, however mods which disallow derivatives are banned from the forum.
 (Other developers must be able to take your mod, modify it, and release it again.)